 There really aren't that many hybrid crossover vehicles out there.
-In fact, the list of the best hybrid crossovers gets shorter and shorter each year as manufacturers experiment with other methods of saving fuel such as turbocharging, direct injection, or diesel power plants.
+In fact, the list of the best hybrid crossovers gets shorter and shorter each year as manufacturers experiment with other methods of saving fuel, such as turbocharging, direct injection, or diesel powerplants.
 We've surveyed the field and put together this list of the best hybrid crossover SUVs currently on the market to give you an idea of what's out there for those seeking a capable and efficient people mover or tow vehicle.
 Let's take a quick look at eight of the best hybrid crossovers on the market.

-1) 2015 Toyota Highlander Hybrid
+1) 2016 Toyota Highlander Hybrid

-The 2015 Toyota Highlander Hybrid is a large mid-size crossover that represents one of the most affordable seven-passenger hybrid crossover SUVs available.
+The 2016 Toyota Highlander Hybrid is a large mid-size crossover that represents one of the most affordable seven-passenger hybrid crossover SUVs available.
 The Toyota Highlander Hybrid provides three rows of seating, can tow 3,500 lbs, and is based around a 280-horsepower drivetrain.
-The Highlander Hybrid's gas-powered 3.5-liter V-6 is matched with not one, not two, but three electric motors, and all-wheel drive is standard (as is a continuously-variable automatic transmission).
+The Highlander Hybrid's gas-powered 3.5-liter V-6 is matched with not one, not two, but three electric motors, and all-wheel drive is standard (as is a continuously variable automatic transmission).
 The third electric motor only kicks in if a loss of traction requires that power be shunted to the vehicle's rear wheels.
 Fuel economy for the Highlander Hybrid is listed at 27 mpg city and 28 mpg highway.

-2) 2015 Lexus RX 450h
+2) 2016 Lexus RX 450h

-3) 2015 Porsche Cayenne S E-Hybrid
+3) 2016 Porsche Cayenne S E-Hybrid

-The 2015 Porsche Cayenne E-Hybrid apparently didn't get the memo that crossover hybrids are expected to offer modest performance.
+The 2016 Porsche Cayenne E-Hybrid apparently didn't get the memo that crossover hybrids are expected to offer modest performance.
 The Porsche Cayenne E-Hybrid delivers exceptional handling and poise when pushed hard at higher speeds, and it also provides startling acceleration for such a heavy vehicle.
 Popping the hood reveals a supercharged, 3.0-liter V-6 that combines with a single electric motor to churn out not just 416 horsepower but also 435 lb-ft of torque.
 The Cayenne E-Hybrid is a plug-in hybrid that offers both gas-only and electric-only modes, with the latter offering an EPA rating of 47 mpg-equivalent in combined driving.
 All-wheel drive helps to make sure all of that grunt makes it to the pavement with a minimum of drama, and an eight-speed automatic transmission helps to keep things interesting for the driver.

-Photo Credit: Christian Wardlaw
+Photo Credit: Subaru

-5) 2015 Subaru XV Crosstrek Hybrid
+5) 2016 Subaru Crosstrek Hybrid

-The introduction of the XV Crosstrek Hybrid in 2014 marked Subaru's first foray into the hybrid vehicle market.
-Unlike the competition, the 2015 XV Crosstrek Hybrid is a mild hybrid, or in other words, the system was designed mainly to improve EPA ratings, and there are no real performance benefits over the regular gasoline-powered version of the vehicle, since the hybrid only kicks in at speeds less than 40 mph.
+The introduction of the Crosstrek Hybrid in 2014 marked Subaru's first foray into the hybrid vehicle market.
+Unlike the competition, the 2016 Crosstrek Hybrid is a mild hybrid, or in other words, the system was designed mainly to improve EPA ratings, and there are no real performance benefits over the regular gasoline-powered version of the vehicle, since the hybrid only kicks in at speeds less than 40 mph.
 Subaru stuffed a small electric motor alongside a tuned version of the 2.0-liter four-cylinder engine used in the regular Crosstrek, mated to the same continuously variable transmission.
 The drivetrain's total output is a relatively modest 160 horsepower and 163 lb-ft of torque, with a similarly modest EPA rating of 31 mpg combined.
 However, this compact all-wheel drive crossover offers tons of the utility expected from Subaru.

-6) 2015 Audi Q5 Hybrid
+6) 2016 Audi Q5 Hybrid

-8) 2015 Lexus NX 300h
+8) 2016 Lexus NX 300h